wordpress security scan

 👉 If you want a low-maintenance setup, Jetpack Security includes real-time scanning, backups, and login protection in one dashboard.

-If you want to scan your site without paying for a security plugin, there are several free tools that can help identify common malware issues..
-These are useful for occasional checks or as a second opinion alongside other tools.
+If you want to scan your site without paying for a security plugin, there are several free tools that can help identify common malware issues.

-However, most free scanners are limited.
-They typically run on demand, scan only part of your site, or lack automated protection.
-That means they are better for detection than ongoing prevention.
+They typically run on demand, scan only part of your site, or lack automated monitoring.
+That means they can help you find problems, but they do not always prevent them.

 Here are some of the most commonly used options.